6. Arrangement View

 Locators can be set at any point in the Arrangement.
 This can be done in real time during playback or recording with the Set Locator button, and will be quantized according to the global quantization value set in the Control Bar.
 Clicking the Set Locator button when the Arrangement is not playing will create a locator at the insert marker or selection start.
 You can also create a locator using the context menu in the scrub area above the tracks or via the Create menu.
 Note that the position of a new locator is quantized according to the Control Bar’s Quantization menu setting.

-You can recall (jump to) locators by clicking on them, or with the Previous and Next Locator buttons on either side of the Set button.
-Locators can also be recalled using MIDI/key mapping (see Chapter 26).
+You can recall (jump to) locators by clicking on them, or with the Previous and Next Locator buttons below the Set button.
+Locators can also be recalled using MIDI/key mapping (see Chapter 27).
 Note that locator recall is subject to quantization.
 Double-clicking a locator will select it and start Arrangement playback from that point.

 After jumping to the first or last locator in the Arrangement, the Previous and Next Locator buttons will jump to the Arrangement start or end, respectively.